nismod/nismod2/README.md

     vagrant up

-This will download a virtual machine image and install all the packages and software which are required to test and run NISMOD onto that virtual machine.
+This will download a virtual machine image, install all the packages and software which are required to test and run NISMOD onto that virtual machine and download the data and model releases from the FTP.

-Once that has finished, restart the machine.
+Once that has finished successfully, restart the machine.

     vagrant reload

-Now, enter the virtual machine, navigate to the project folder and run the tests:
+Now, enter the virtual machine, navigate to the project folder and run smif:

     vagrant ssh
-    cd /vagrant/test
+    cd /vagrant
-    pytest

-Within `test/model_configurations` there are a set of sample model configurations.

-### Updating your NISMOD v2.0

-If a new version of NISMOD v2.0 is released, follow these instructions:

-    git checkout v2
-    git pull # Pull down the latest changes git submodule update # Update the sector models vagrant reload --provision # Restart and re-provision the virtual machine
+    smif list

+All model configuration is contained in the `config` folder, data in the `data` folder, model wrappers in the `model` folder, and results in the `results` folder

 ### Integration testing